mikeraab/docker001/Participant-Guide.md

 So let's explore how data is persisted in the Wordpress stack we just used.

+**Complete the Wordpress setup and create blog post.**

 In your browser navigate to Host_IP and append it with the Wordpress initialization URL: /wp-admin/install.php like this:

-> *Note - this is the same setup URL you saw when we deployed with Docker Compose above and you may alread have this loaded in a browser tab, however this time, we are going to complete the Wordpress setup and create blog post.*
+> *Note - this is the same setup URL you saw when you deployed with Docker Compose above.
+You may already have this loaded in a browser tab.*

 ```
 http://docker_host_ip/wp-admin/install.php